Emanuele-Giacomuzzo/data_aggregation/topological_importance/R_files/README.md

 # Topological importance
 This r program calculates the topological importance (Jordàn, 2003) up to n steps.
+A good explanation of topological importance is given by Jordàn (2009).

 ## Author
 Wei-chung Liu